marrer99/WhatTheHack/xxx-FabricRealTimeAnalytics/Coach/README.md

 <!-- REPLACE_ME (this section will be removed by the automation script) -->

-# What The Hack - IoT Hack of the Century - Coach Guide
+# What The Hack - Fabric Real-time Analytics - Coach Guide

 <!-- REPLACE_ME (this section will be removed by the automation script) -->